mdsoapbrain/Conway-s_life_game/workspace/README.md

 6. toggleCellState: This function will be triggered when a cell in the game grid is clicked.
 It will toggle the state of the corresponding cell in the Model's game state.

-Now, let's write the code for each file.

-index.html